 Dudley's Irish Pub is a fun, crazy bar located at 21st & Tyler.
 Since we know we have such amazing pizza and other foods, we do allow families to bring children in during the day, but after 9PM it is requested that only persons over the age of 21 are in the bar.

 Welcome to #SelfieTuesday at Dudley's!
 (You Have to be here to understand, so come see us for a funny, entertaining night of karaoke with DJ Brian!)

 Dudley's features the Build Your Own Burger, in which you can customize your burger to be exactly how you want it.
 With four different choices of cheese, and a multitude of other toppings avialable, you're sure to never be dissapointed by your Dudley's BYO Burger!

-To Dragon City Chinese Restaurant, Wichita, KS, Located at 3008 W. Central Ave, Wichita, KS.
+Welcome To Dragon City Chinese Restaurant, Wichita, KS, Located at 3008 W. Central Ave, Wichita, KS.
 Our restaurant offers a wide of authentic Chinese dishes such as Steamed Mixed Veg, Kung Po Chicken, Spare Rib Tip, Mongolian Beef, Triple Crown, Szechuan Shrimp, Moo Shu Pork.

 Try our food and service today.
 Come in for a Chinese Lunch Special or during evenings for a delicious dinner.
 You can also online order your favorite Food.